moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 To make use of the advanced features of the block, please visit Plugins -> Blocks -> Course overview on campus.

-There, you find three sections:
+There, you find five sections:

 1. Filter activation
 --------------------